Gadji-M/PoolSeq_OMIcsTouch/README.md

 Synchronized files basically contain the allele frequencies for every population at every base in the reference genome in a concise format.
 Note that the synchronized file format contains the allele frequencies after filtering for base quality (see `Kofler et al., 2011`).

 For that, we need first to run:
-`samtools mpileup -B -Q 0 -f /path/to/reference/genome/ /path/to/bam/files/s1.bam /path/to/bam/files/s2.bam /path/to/bam/files/sn.bam > /path/to/output/files/s1_s2_sn.mpileup`
+`samtools mpileup -B -Q 10 -f /path/to/reference/genome/ /path/to/bam/files/s1.bam /path/to/bam/files/s2.bam /path/to/bam/files/sn.bam > /path/to/output/files/s1_s2_sn.mpileup`

-Or alternatively, you can use the script i wrote `bam2mpileup.sh` to generate the mpileup file.
+Or alternatively, you can use the script i wrote `bam2mpileup.sh` to generate the mpileup file following.

 `./bam2mpileup.sh -r /path/to/reference/genome/reference.fa -o /path/to/output/files -p combined /path/to/bam/files/s1.bam /path/to/bam/files/s2.bam /path/to/bam/files/sn.bam`